onap/policy-parent/docs/xacml/xacml.rst

 ToscaPolicyTranslator
 =====================

-Your custom **XacmlApplicationServiceProvider** must provide an implementation of a *ToscaPolicyTranslator*.
+Your custom **XacmlApplicationServiceProvider** must provide an implementation of a **ToscaPolicyTranslator**.

 `Interface for ToscaPolicyTranslator <https://github.com/onap/policy-xacml-pdp/blob/master/applications/common/src/main/java/org/onap/policy/pdp/xacml/application/common/ToscaPolicyTranslator.java>`_

 See each of the ONAP Policy type application implementations which each have their own *ToscaPolicyTranslator*.
-Most use or extend the **StdBaseTranslator**.
+Most use or extend the **StdBaseTranslator** which contain methods that applications can use to support XACML obligations, advice as well as return attributes to the calling client applications via the **DecisionResponse**.

-`Standard Tosca Policy Translator implementation <https://github.com/onap/policy-xacml-pdp/blob/master/applications/common/src/main/java/org/onap/policy/pdp/xacml/application/common/std/StdBaseTranslator.java>`.
+`Standard Tosca Policy Translator implementation <https://github.com/onap/policy-xacml-pdp/blob/master/applications/common/src/main/java/org/onap/policy/pdp/xacml/application/common/std/StdBaseTranslator.java>`_.

 XACML Application and Enforcement Tutorials
 ===========================================

 The following tutorials can be helpful to get started on building your own decision application as well as building enforcement into your application.
+They also show how to build and extend both the **XacmlApplicationServiceProvider** and **ToscaPolicyTranslator** classes.

 .. toctree::
    :maxdepth: 1